 WRITERS IN SCHOOLS INFORMATION

 Kyle Mewburn is able to speak to students about being a picture book writer and junior fiction writer as part of the Writers in Schools programme.
-He is comfortable talking to students of all ages, and can take 20-30 students at a time for workshops, and an unlimited number for a reading/talk.
-Mewburn is prepared to travel outside of his region, and he is also proficient in German.
+She is comfortable talking to students of all ages, and can take 20-30 students at a time for workshops, and an unlimited number for a reading/talk.
+Mewburn is prepared to travel outside of her region, and she is also proficient in German.
 Please continue down the page to see answers to a list of questions provided by school students.

 Kapai: Kids Authors’ Pictures and Information